Why Highly Sensitive People Sometimes React So Strongly to Criticism

 How HSPs Can Take Criticism Less Personally

 Criticism is inevitable.
 I won’t tell you to build a thicker skin (who hasn’t heard enough of that?).
-Here are five tips that have really helped me, whether the criticism happened face-to-face or online.
+Here are five tips that work with the way your emotional brain is wired as an HSP.
+These methods have really helped me, both with face-to-face criticism and online.
 If you’re highly sensitive, I believe they might help you, too.

 1. Remember that the comment is often not about you.